- Coverage Period

 - Visiting Researchers and Carleton Employees

-Enrolment in the University Health Insurance Plan, (UHIP), is mandatory for all international students enroled into a degree program at participating Ontario universities including Carleton University.
+Enrollment in the University Health Insurance Plan, (UHIP), is mandatory for all international students enrolled into a degree program at participating Ontario universities including Carleton University.

 As an exchange student, even if you have other insurance plans from your respective country/university, UHIP is still a mandatory requirement.
 You are therefore, advised to not purchase another insurance plan to cover you while you are studying at Carleton.

 You will remain covered under the UHIP plan while on your co-op work term, however, you will not be covered under the drug/dental plan administered by Carleton University Students’ Association (CUSA) and the Graduate Students’ Association (GSA).
 In order to remain in the drug/dental plan, it is required that you visit the respective office to remain enrolled in the plan while you are on your work term.

 Students who are coming to study at Carleton and have domestic status/paying domestic fees will NOT be automatically enrolled in UHIP.
 You must come to the ISSO to complete a manual enrollment.
 You can visit Service Ontario to see if you are eligible for Ontario Health Insurance (OHIP) and if approved, must provide proof ISSO.
 At such time, your UHIP will be terminated and your student account adjusted accordingly.
 Details on OHIP eligibility and how to apply can be found online.